NoBlackBoxes/LastBlackBox/course/versions/enb/01_analog-electronics/_resources/guide.md

 - Resistors — do all materials conduct electricity?
 - Insulators (e.g. silicon, oxygen)
 - Resistors — mixture of metals and ceramics; regulate how many electrons pass through the circuit
-- Resistor key points: resistance in Ω, series/parallel, colour codes, heat, maximum voltage limit
+- Resistor key points: resistance in Ω, series/parallel, colour codes, heat, voltage limit (damage if too much current)
-+ **Measure resistance**
++ **Build a circuit, make measurements** (NB3 body and prototyping boards, multimeter, jumper wires, battery pack, resistor)
++ **Prototyping board** — how the breadboard works
 - Ohm's Law
 - Ohm's Law example (e.g. V = 10, R = 0.001) — does it always apply?
+- Voltage dividers — what do they do?
+Split input voltage using two or more resistors
-- Voltage dividers — what are they used for?
-Current and voltage at points A and B
+- Voltage divider — current and voltage at points A and B
++ **Build a voltage divider** (NB3 body and prototyping boards, multimeter, jumper wires, battery pack, 220 Ω and 470 Ω resistors)
-- Transducers — convert one form of energy into another
+- Transducers — what do they do?
+Convert one form of energy into another
 - Transducer examples: piezo (pressure → voltage), photodiode (light → current), thermistor (heat → resistance), LDR (light → resistance)
 - Light-dependent resistor (LDR)
 + **Build a light-sensitive circuit**